 Finally, there’s the issue of steroids—or lack thereof.
 I’ve never heard anyone connect Lofton to steroids.
 He’s vehemently denied ever using them and there’s no reason to doubt that.
 Given that Bonds, Clemens, McGwire, Palmeiro, Sosa, and (probably) Piazza all used performance-enhancing drugs, Lofton will be one of the best clean players on the ballot.

 So is Lofton a worthy Hall of Famer?
 I say: absolutely.
 Between his golden glove, great speed, and consistent strike zone control, he had a great prime and was good enough for long enough that he’s worthy of enshrinement.
 I admit that I’m biased (Kenny was one of my childhood heroes, and is still one of my favorite players of all time), but I think any fan would have to admit he’s got a pretty strong case.
 He’d have my vote for sure.

 Will he get in?
 Nothing about the upcoming ballots will be easy to predict—the upcoming first-year candidate class has to be both one of the best and one of the most controversial in voting history.
 But I think he’ll get in eventually: his great stats combined with his fun style of play, postseason experience, and refusal to juice will hold strong appeal for BBWAA voters.
 And I, for one, can’t wait to see the Indians cap adorning his plaque.

-Topics: Kenny Lofton
+Tags: Kenny Lofton